-[Prerequisite(s)] -This course is highly recommended for those who attend "Inter-Engineering -Highly interactive lessons (discussion), Small group working method
+[Prerequisite(s)] -This course is highly recommended for those who attend "Engineering Project Management" course, Small group working method [Independent Study Outside of Class]

-[Web Sites] The web-site will be opened in the home page of the GL education center.
+[Web Sites] The web-site is listed in the home page of the GL education center.

 [Additional Information] Students are requested to check in advance whether the credits of this course are counted as the units for graduation requirement at department level.
-The course starts on Apr.10th.
+The course starts on Apr.12th.